Jabez Campfield: Military career

 Spencer's Regiment was dissolved on 1 January 1781, and after a few months break, Campfield rejoined the army as a surgeon to the 2nd Continental Light Dragoons, serving under his old teacher William Burnet.
 He continued to serve in this unit until the end of the war, and mustered out of the army at Danbury, Connecticut on 15 June 1783, returned to Morristown, and resumed his medical practice.

 Later life and career

-Dr. Campfield continued his medical practice for some time after the war.
-Following the tradition of apprenticeship training that he received, he trained many young doctors, including his own son William, Dr. John Darcy of Mendham, Dr. Jabez Gwinnup, Dr. Abraham Canfield, and Dr. Ebenezer H. Pierson.
+Campfield continued his medical practice for some time after the war.
+Following the tradition of apprenticeship training that he received, he trained many young doctors, including his own son William, John Darcy of Mendham, Jabez Gwinnup, Abraham Canfield, and Ebenezer H. Pierson.
 But over time his medical activities waned, and he finally turned over his practice to his son William in 1792.
 He remained an active member of the Medical Society of New Jersey.
 The society faced declining membership and low attendance in the late 1790s and early 1800s, and in 1807, he served on a committee to confer with a splinter group and reunite to help save the society.
 The society continues to exist today as the first professional society in the United States, due in part to Dr. Campfield's efforts to save it.